uromys/technical-test/README.md

 ## Finally

 Send us the project and answer to those simple questions :
 - What bugs did you find ?
-How did you solve these and why ?
-- Which feature did you develop and why ?
+- fix : the API password  now have the same validation as the front
+- fix : remove the password from API response
+- fix : remove the header myaccount still open after clicking
+- fix : added more verbose on error
+- fix : the project page is now availaible and do not return a 500
+- feat : add a formate validator to email
+- feat : deletion of project
+- feat : update/deletion do not requires update of the page

 - Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?
+- Docker :p
+- Test , I wanted to add jest but I had issue with upgrade